 We have a statutory duty to work in the public interest, a duty which we are strongly committed to achieving through our work to promote a strong, varied and effective solicitor profession working in the interests of the public and protecting and promoting the rule of law.
 We seek to influence the creation of a fairer and more just society through our active engagement with the Scottish and United Kingdom Governments, Parliaments, wider stakeholders and our membership.

-Our Public Policy Committee welcomes the opportunity to provide this comment to the Scottish Parliament in connection with the Legislative Consent Motion regarding the Private International Law (Implementation of Agreements) Bill.
+Our Public Policy Committee welcomes the opportunity to provide this briefing on the Second Reading of the Private International Law (Implementation of Agreements) Bill.
 The Committee has the following comments to put forward for consideration.

 General Comments